clojurebridge-berlin/organization/mail_attendees.md

 If you'd like to bring your own food, you're welcome to do so.
 We'll have a fridge, dishes & eating utensils on hand.

-* Food, drinks and the whole workshop is free!
+* We can offer food, drinks and the whole workshop for free!
 Thanks to our awesome sponsors <3 !

 In the meantime, if you have any questions, please contact us at clojurebridge.berlin@gmail.com